Gregory H. Fox

 B.A., Bates College

-Professor Fox worked in the litigation department of Hale & Dorr (now WilmerHale) in Boston, where he worked on one of the early cases brought under the Alien Tort Statute, Forti v.
+He began his legal career in the litigation department of Hale & Dorr (now WilmerHale) in Boston, where he worked on one of the early cases brought under the Alien Tort Statute, Forti v.
 Suarez-Mason.
-He held fellowships at the Max Planck Institute for Comparative Public Law and Public International Law in Heidelberg, Germany and at the Schell Center for Human Rights at Yale Law School before beginning his teaching career.
-From 1992-1995 he was the co-Director of the Center for International Studies at NYU Law School.
-He also served as a law clerk to the Honorable Alan H. Nevas of the United States District Court for the District of Connecticut.
+He held fellowships at the Max Planck Institute for Comparative Public Law and Public International Law in Heidelberg, Germany, and at the Schell Center for Human Rights at Yale Law School before beginning his teaching career.
+From 1992-1995 he was the co-director of the Center for International Studies at New York University Law School.
+He also served as a law clerk to the Hon.
+Alan H. Nevas of the U.S. District Court for the District of Connecticut.

 In addition to his academic work, Professor Fox has served as counsel in several international cases.
-He was co-counsel to the State of Eritrea in the Zuqar-Hanish Islands arbitration with the Republic of Yemen, which determined the status of a group of islands in the southern Red Sea.
-He is now representing a group of Eritreans in U.S. federal court who were forcibly deported from Ethiopia in 1998 and had their property confiscated by the government.
-The case, filed under the Foreign Sovereign Immunities Act, is pending in US District Court in New York.
-Professor Fox has also served as counsel in several Alien Tort Statute cases in addition to the Forti case.
+He was co-counsel to the state of Eritrea in the Zuqar-Hanish Islands arbitration with the Republic of Yemen; that determined the status of a group of islands in the southern Red Sea.
+He also represented a group of Eritreans in U.S. federal court who were forcibly deported from Ethiopia in 1998 and had their property confiscated by the Ethiopian government.
+And he was counsel in several Alien Tort Statute cases in addition to the Forti case.

 From Amazon.com: "This book considers how the post-Cold War democratic revolution has affected international law.
 Traditionally, international law said little about the way in which governments were chosen.
 In the 1990s, however, international law has been deployed to encourage transitions to democracy, and to justify the armed expulsion of military juntas that overthrow elected regimes.
 In this volume, leading international legal scholars assess this change in international law and ask whether a commitment to democracy is consistent with the structure and rules of the international legal system."